wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/2-event.md

 Triggers like **When a record is created**, **When a record is updated**, and **When a record is deleted** will start your flow within a few minutes after the event occurs.
 In rare cases, it might take up to two hours for your flow to be triggered.

 When the trigger occurs, the flow receives a notification, but the flow runs on the data that exists when the action runs.
-For example, if your flow is triggered when a new record is created, and you update the record twice before the flow runs, your flow runs only once with the latest data.
+For example, if new record creation triggers your flow, and you update the record twice before the flow runs, your flow runs only once with the latest data.

 ## Specify advanced options